aprilxyc/coding-interview-practice/README.md

         else:
             dic[ch] -= 1
 ```
+- To check if 2 dictionaries are the same, you can do s1.items() == s2.items()

 TREES
 - If you need to go through 2 trees, chances are a helper function may help in passing the trees through the arrays

+SLIDING WINDOW TIPS
+- Things we iterate over sequentially
+    - Contiguous sequence of elements
+    - Strings, arrays, linked list
+- When you need to calculate something --> minimum, maximum, shortest, contained

+Question variants:
+- fixed length e.g. max sum subarray of size k
+- dynamic variant e.g. smallest sum >= to some value S
+- dnymaic variant with auxilary data structure

+#### Common Mistakes
+- When comparing i with i + 1, you can do it more simpler method of just saving prev and curr variable and updating it

 #### Struggles with Recursion